How expansion valve auto AC works

 What happens inside the evaporator?

-Liquid refrigerant sprays into the evaporator.
+High-pressure liquid refrigerant sprays into the evaporator.
 Hot cabin air flows across the evaporator.
-The liquid refrigerant absorbs this cabin heat, which causes it to boil and change state from a liquid to a gas, much like water boils on a stove and turns into steam.
-The heat required to make the refrigerant change from a liquid to a gas, is coming from the cabin air that passes across the evaporator.
+The liquid refrigerant absorbs this cabin heat, causing it to boil and change state from a liquid to a gas, much like water boiling on a stove and turning into steam.
+The heat required to make the refrigerant change from a liquid to a gas is coming from the cabin air that passes across the evaporator.

 Once the refrigerant changes state to a gas, it continues to pick up more heat from the cabin air.
 This additional heat is referred to as superheat.
-A certain amount of superheat is common in all expansion valve systems, which is different than an orifice tube style system.
+A certain amount of superheat is common in all expansion valve systems, which is different from an orifice tube-style system.
 The superheated gas then leaves the evaporator and flows into the compressor.

 What the compressor does